CypherSoftwareSolutions/angular-bootcamp/README.md

 # Wellington Start-up Weekend 2014 - Angular Bootcamp

-This repo contains some sample apps to provide an overview of Angular
+This repo contains a demo app for the Angular bootcamp in conjuction with https://github.com/eoinkelly/angular-bootcamp

 ## Links